ManticoreGamesInc/CC-Talking-Heads/README.md

 	The duration of the out animation.

-- **StayDuration**

-	The duration for how long an entry will stay out.

 - **WriteText**

 	If enabled, the text will be printed out 1 character at a time.